pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Lost Hops/The Lost Hops.md

 [[Promises of Victory/Worldbuilding/Factions/Lost Hops/The Sons (burglars crew)\|The Sons (burglars crew)]] [[Promises of Victory/Worldbuilding/Factions/Lost Hops/The Daughters (burglars crew)\|The Daughters (burglars crew)]]

+- The Lost Hops are known for their resourcefulness and adaptability, able to swiftly change plans and tactics when faced with unexpected challenges.
+- They have a strict code of honor that forbids them from stealing from the poor or causing harm to innocent bystanders during their heists.
+>[!secret]-
+>Some members of The Lost Hops are secretly working against their leader Helena, seeking personal gain or power rather than adhering to the group's original goals of helping the downtrodden.

+> [!seed] Adventure Hook
+> The players hear rumors of a powerful magical artifact that has been stolen by The Lost Hops.
+They must decide whether to help recover it for its original owner or assist the thieves in redistributing it to those in need.